Brand authenticity (Keeping it real, honest, genuine and true)

 Amway has an army of “independent sales associates” out there luring people to meetings under pretense and spreading a message that says, essentially, “Who cares if you have no friends left.
 If you’re rich enough it won’t matter.
 We’ll be your friends.”

 It’s a disconnect of epic proportions.
-But I digress.
+The antithesis of brand authenticity.

 Let’s assume you have a brand with a pretty good reputation for authenticity.
 How can you manage to maintain that reputation even when you’re growing at an astronomical rate?